anmol-tripathi/Internet_of_Things_Workshop_at_NirmaUniversity/README.md

 # Internet of Things Workshop @ Nirma University 2019
-Refer this repository for the IoT Workshop at Nirma University organized under MESA's annual techno cultural colloquium, PRAVEG-2019 🔥
+Refer this repository for the IoT Workshop at Nirma University organized under MESA's annual techno cultural colloquium, PRAVEG-2019.

 <p align="center">
 <img src="images/praveg.png" width="150" height="200">
 </p>

-## Introduction

 ## Arduino IDE Installation
 Arduino IDE is an integrated development environment where you can write your programs for all compatible development boards.
 During the workshop we are going to use the <b>NodeMCU 1.0 (ESP-12E Module)</b>.